gortee/PKS-Lab/docker/README.md

 # Docker-Lab
 In this lab you will learn some basic commands of Docker to help you understand how to operate Docker as a building block of Kubernetes.
+IP addresses in this tutorial will change in your environment and you may have to put your correct IP address into the commands for them to work.

-Start by opening putty and logging into the ....
+Start by opening putty and logging into the the cli-vm.

 Let's clone a repository that will contain all the code for your labs